 Those who wear glasses are advised to wear contact lenses if possible as a sheer of ice may form on your glasses.
 Alternatively, if you are unable to wear contacts, we recommend bringing snow goggles that fit over your glasses.

-We have specified natural fibre clothing such as sheep wool/alpacca/merino as this is best in extreme cold.
-Synthetic or cotton does not provide the required insulation or wicking properties.
+We have specified natural fibre clothing such as sheep wool/alpaca/merino as this is best in extreme cold.
+Synthetic or cotton materials do not provide the required insulation or wicking properties.

 Payable Before Departure